Bring your ukulele and

 Seriously, Get Out of Your Basement and Come RAWK!

 We meet on Sundays -- make sure to check our "dates" page and email me before showing up to make sure we're not on an "off" week.
-We conduct a new members Chamber Ensemble and Super Fun Strum Along from 2 p.m. until 3 p.m. to help you become acclimated to our daring plan to take over the world.
+We conduct a new members ensemble and Super Fun Strum Along from 2 p.m. until 3 p.m. to help you become acclimated to our daring plan to take over the world.
 Then, the full orchestra meets from 3 p.m. to 4:45 p.m. to continue our assault on brilliance.
 We usually have time for small groups like duets, trios and other assorted rascals to go hawg-wild.
 Please arrive 15 minutes early to set up.
 We want to be taking advantage of every possible second, so you need to be in your seat and ready.
 Plan to stay a few minutes afterward to clean up.
 We have lots of chairs and tables that require strong backs and compliant minds to stow away each week.

 please arrive by 1:45 p.m.